Hanumatejav/Web_Scrapper/README.md

 # Web_Scrapper

-This project is about Scrapping the data from the Multiple pages from the web by using the Url of Amazon, Which can Scrabs the data about the products like Product Name, Product Price, Product URL, Product Rating and Number of reviews for that Product.
-And finally it will Generates a csv file to store all the details of that products individually in a URL format which were Scrapped.
-This project is done by using the Pyhton with the help of libraries requests, BeautifulSoup and pandas.
+This project is about Scraping data from Multiple pages on the web by using the URL of Amazon, Which can scrap the data about the products like Product Name, Product Price, Product URL, Product Rating, and Number of reviews for that Product.
+Finally, it will Generate a CSV file to store all the details of that product individually in a URL format that was Scrapped.
+This project is done by using Python with the help of libraries requests, BeautifulSoup, and pandas.